andfanilo/lyon2/docs/mlops.md

     - In `server/app.py`, create a REST API with [FastAPI](https://fastapi.tiangolo.com/tutorial/first-steps/) so that, when you run `uvicorn --host 0.0.0.0 app:app` locally, you can connect to `http://localhost:8000` and get back `{"message": "Hello World"}`.

-    ??? abstract "Solution ONLY if you feel stuck" Content of `server/app.py`:
+    ??? abstract "Solution ONLY if you feel stuck"
+        ??? abstract "Are you really stuck ??"
+            Content of `server/app.py`:
             ```python
             from fastapi import FastAPI

             app = FastAPI()

             @app.get("/")
             async def root():
                 return {"message": "Hello World"}
             ```

     - In `server/Dockerfile`, install FastAPI+uvicorn and run the command that runs the server.
 Use the `Dockerfile` from the previous part as template.
     - Build your image.
-Give it a name like `mlops:server`.
+Give it a name like `mlops-server`.
 Make sure if you run the container with the correct port exposed, you can connect to the API from the browser and get your `Hello world`.

-    ??? abstract "Solution ONLY if you feel stuck" Build with `docker build -t mlops:server .` .
-Run with `docker run -p 8000:8000 --rm mlops:server`.
+    ??? abstract "Solution ONLY if you feel stuck"
+        ??? abstract "Are you really stuck ??"
+            Build with `docker build -t mlops-server .` .
+Run with `docker run -p 8000:8000 --rm mlops-server`.
             ```Dockerfile
             FROM python:3.9-slim

             COPY requirements.txt /app/requirements.txt
             WORKDIR /app

             RUN pip install -r requirements.txt

             COPY app.py app.py

             CMD ["uvicorn", "--host", "0.0.0.0", "app:app"]
             ```

 !!! note "Exercise - Using Docker compose to run a server + Mongodb"
     - Add the following code in `docker-compose.yml`.
 This will start a Mongodb next to your server image: